-The Immigration Rules specify that a student route sponsor can normally only issue a Confirmation of Acceptance for Studies (CAS) for a course that represents "academic progress from previous study undertaken in the UK".
+The Immigration Rules specify that a Student route sponsor can normally only issue a Confirmation of Acceptance for Studies (CAS) for a course that represents "academic progress from previous study undertaken in the UK".

-Students who wish to extend their student route visa from the UK to start a new course must be moving up a level on the Regulated Qualifications Framework (RQF) e.g. pre-sessional to degree or undergraduate to postgraduate.
+Students who wish to extend their Student route visa from the UK to start a new course must be moving up a level on the Regulated Qualifications Framework (RQF) e.g. pre-sessional to degree or undergraduate to postgraduate.

-The exception to this is if the new course is at degree level and is related to previous study (meaning that it is either connected to the previous course, part of the same subject group or involves deeper specialisation), or the previous course and the new course in combination support genuine career aspirations.
+The exception to this is if the new course is at or above degree level and is related to previous study (meaning that it is either connected to the previous course, part of the same subject group or involves deeper specialisation), or the previous course and the new course in combination support genuine career aspirations.
 In this case you may study a new course at the same level as your previous course.
 Your CAS will need to include details of this.
-Therefore you should contact the Student Visa Compliance team on the StudentConnect portal to check if these details can be included on your new CAS.
+Therefore you should contact the Student Visa Compliance team on the StudentConnect portal to check if these requirements are met.

-If your new course is below degree level e.g. English for University Studies or Pre-sessional English language, then the exception above will not apply to you.
+If your new course is below degree level e.g. English for University Studies or Pre-sessional English language, then the exception above will not apply.
 You must leave the UK and make your visa application from overseas.

 If your new course is at a lower level than your previous course, it will not represent academic progression.
-If this applies to you and you want to make a visa application to study a new course at a lower level, then you must leave the UK and make your visa application from overseas.
+In this case then you must leave the UK and make your visa application from overseas.

-2. Is there a maximum time limit ("cap") on studying with a student visa?
+2. Is there a maximum time limit on studying with a Student visa?

 Yes.
-Before you are issued with a CAS, Cardiff University Registry will need to check that your application will not take you over the maximum allowed time, or "cap":
+Before you are issued with a CAS, Cardiff University Registry will need to check that your application will not take you over the maximum allowed time limit:

-Below degree level: 2-year cap Degree level: 5- year cap
+Below degree level: 2-year limit Degree level: 5- year limit